arianeschad/MBQN/README.md

 Figures created by MBQN are saved under /installationpath/mbqn/.

 ## References
-Please cite: A. Schad and C. Kreutz, MBQN: R package for mean balanced quantile normalization.
+A. Schad and C. Kreutz, MBQN: R package for mean balanced quantile normalization.
 In prep. for Bioinf.
 Appl.
 Note, 2018